grid5000/g5k-api/README.md

     information).
 You should setup an SSH tunnel between your machine and one of the oardb servers of Grid'5000, so that you can access the current jobs:

-        $ #first create a reverse port from the vagrant machine to your own machine
-        $ vagrant ssh -- -R 15433:localhost:15433

-        $ #In an other shell, create a tunnel from your machine to Grid'5000
+        $ # In an other shell, create a tunnel from the vagrant machine to Grid'5000
-		$ #(done as part of rake tunnels:setup)
+		$ # (done as part of rake tunnels:setup)
-        $ ssh -NL 15433:oardb.rennes.grid5000.fr:5432 access.grid5000.fr
+        vagrant> ssh -NL 15433:oardb.rennes.grid5000.fr:5432 access.grid5000.fr

-        $ #finally, edit the development section of config/defaults.yml to
+        $ # edit the development section of config/defaults.yml to
                                   oar:
                                     <<: *oar
                                     host: 127.0.0.1